mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/ML_SERVICE_INTEGRATION.md

 ### `data_ingester`
 - **Inputs**: `EXCHANGE`, `SYMBOLS`, `TIMEFRAME`, `BATCH_LIMIT`, `START_TS`, `END_TS`, `SLEEP_MS` (configure via `.env`).
-- **API**: `POST /ingest_once` downloads the next OHLCV chunk since the watermark, writes a CSV under `/data/incoming/<symbol>/<tf>/`, and registers it in the ledger.
+- **API**: `POST /ingest_once` downloads the next OHLCV chunk since the watermark, writes a CSV under `/ml/incoming/<symbol>/<tf>/`, and registers it in the ledger.
 - **Retention**: files are deleted after successful training when `DELETE_AFTER_PROCESS=true` (set on the ML service).

 ### `ml_service`
 - **Scheduler**: the `ml_scheduler` container honours `RETRAIN_CRON` and claims new files from the ledger.
 - **Hot reload**: models are symlinked under `/models/current`; the API reloads in-process weights whenever a promotion lands.
 - **Training modes**:
+  - *Strict exactly-once* (`EXACTLY_ONCE=true`, production default): every bar is trained at most once, guaranteeing deterministic ledger consumption for audit/replay.
-  - *Sliding window* (`EXACTLY_ONCE=false`, default): the ledger dedupes bars within the active window but allows historic data to be re-used as the window advances for higher-quality HMMs.
+  - *Sliding window* (`EXACTLY_ONCE=false`): optional research mode where the ledger dedupes bars within the active window but allows historic data to be re-used as the window advances for higher-quality HMMs.
-  - *Strict exactly-once* (`EXACTLY_ONCE=true`): every bar is trained at most once.
-Use only if compliance requires non-reuse—model quality typically suffers without long look-back context.
 - **Window blending**: in sliding-window mode the trainer stitches together the latest claimed files with the rolling `TRAIN_WINDOW_DAYS` archive, deduping by timestamp so late-arriving bars overwrite older copies safely.
 - **Metadata**: `/train` responses expose `metadata.claimed_files` so you can alert on empty ledger runs and track how much fresh data each job consumed.
+- **Deterministic retrains**: set `TRAIN_SEED` (default `42`) to reproduce model training runs.
+The `metadata.json` written for each promoted version stores the seed, giving you an end-to-end audit trail of RNG state.

 ### `param_controller`
 - **Preset menu**: register safe presets via `POST /preset/register/{strategy}/{instrument}` with a `{ "preset_id": ..., "params": { ... } }` payload.